What is lasting power of attorney?

 If you find yourself being called on to act as an attorney, the chances are you will be faced with some difficult questions when you come to use exercise your powers.

-Ask for the bank, building society or other provider’s procedure for dealing with power of attorney.
-If you find you are getting nowhere, explain that power of attorney is a legal arrangement and that you’d like to speak to the person who is responsible for this area.
+Ask for the bank, building society or other providers’ procedure for dealing with lasting power of attorney.
+If you find you are getting nowhere, explain that lasting power of attorney is a legal arrangement and that you’d like to speak to the person who is responsible for this area.

-Incidentally, it’s always a good idea to check on each provider’s website for their advice on registering power of attorney (and printing the relevant pages up if you want to run through the issue in branch).
+Incidentally, it’s always a good idea to check on each provider’s website for their advice on registering lasting power of attorney (and printing out the relevant pages if you want to run through the issue in branch).

-You may arrive brandishing your power of attorney, but don’t forget to have some proof of identity.
+You may arrive brandishing your lasting power of attorney, but don’t forget to have some proof of identity.
 If you also bank with the provider, a debit or credit card will help, but also take your passport and/or driving licence.
-You will also be asked for some proof of residence, which can be a recent utility bill or Council Tax bill.
+You will also be asked for some proof of residence, which can be a recent utility bill or council tax bill.

 Read our guide to making a Will

 As an attorney, you are legally bound to ensure you look after the finances or health and welfare of your donor.
 This means you must be able to access their account, either on or offline.